David Chaum

+More recently in 2020, Chaum founded xx network, a privacy-focused blockchain platform, and in 2021 launched xx coin (abbreviation XX), a cryptocurrency designed to enhance user privacy and provide quantum resistance.

 Life and career

-Chaum is Jewish and was born to a Jewish family in Los Angeles.
-He gained a doctorate in computer science from the University of California, Berkeley in 1982.
+Chaum was born to a Jewish family in Los Angeles, California.
+He gained a doctorate in computer science from the University of California, Berkeley, in 1982.
 Also that year, he founded the International Association for Cryptologic Research (IACR), which currently organizes academic conferences in cryptography research.
 Subsequently, he taught at the New York University Graduate School of Business Administration and at the University of California, Santa Barbara (UCSB).
 He also formed a cryptography research group at CWI, the Dutch National Research Institute for Mathematics and Computer Science in Amsterdam.
 He founded DigiCash, an electronic cash company, in 1990.

 Chaum received the Information Technology European Award for 1995.
 In 2004, he was named an IACR Fellow.
-In 2010, he received during the RSA Conference the RSA Award for Excellence in Mathematics.
+In 2010, at the RSA Conference, he was honored with the RSA Award for Excellence in Mathematics.
 In 2019, he was awarded the honorary title of Dijkstra Fellow by CWI.
 He received an honorary doctorate from the University of Lugano in 2021.

 Chaum resides in Sherman Oaks, Los Angeles.